Machine-Learning-for-PIs/01b_intro_exercise/README.md

   ```bash
   git add -A
   ```
-- These files are now staged and can be commited.
-If you are commiting for the first time you will have to specify your github email address and username by typing
+- These files are now staged and can be committed.
+If you are committing for the first time, you will have to specify your GitHub email address and username by typing
   ```bash
   git config --global user.email "put_your_email@here.com"
   git config --global user.name "put_your_username_here"